StarGate01/FiveMumblePatchset/README.md

 # FiveMumblePatchset

-A set up tools and patches to compile the Mumble-Client component of the FiveM project (https://github.com/citizenfx/fivem) to a standalone Win32 library.
+A set up tools and patches to compile the Mumble-Client component of the FiveM project (https://github.com/citizenfx/fivem) to a standalone Win32 DLL.

 ## Building